DC-K2-Test-Org/JSSP-AzureTextAnalytics/README.md

 # JSSP-AzureTextAnalytics
  ## JSSP Broker for AzureTextAnalytics
- Sample K2 JSSP Broker connecting K2 to Azure Text Analytics service based on Text Analytics API Version 3 (text/analytics/v3.0/sentiment).
+ Sample K2 JSSP Broker connecting K2 to Azure Text Analytics service based on **Text Analytics API Version 3** (text/analytics/v3.0/sentiment).
 This is only a sample broker and is not supported by the product.
 Use at your own risk, Happy Coding.

  ## Features
- This broker currently supports the following:
+ This broker currently supports the followings:
  (currently only support single documemt)

  ### Setiment Analysis